Find Schools

 The states with the most job growth for Lathe & Turning Machine Tool Operator are Alabama, Utah, and Texas.
 Watch out if you plan on working in Delaware, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders is somewhere between $26,000 and $59,960.
+The salary for Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders ranges between about $26,000 and $59,960 a year.

 undefined